Lighting Up the Lives of Londoners

-I am sorry to say that I do not know who Mr Sansom was—I am still trying to track him down—but I have a fair idea what his “dissolving views” would have been.
+I am sorry to say that I do not know who Mr Sansom was: I am still trying to track him down.
+But I have a fair idea what his ‘dissolving views’ would have been.
 In fact the dissolving view has an interesting history, and in what follows I hope to shed a little light on the matter, which, as you will see, is a curiously apt metaphor!

 The dissolving view is a particular application of the magic lantern, and so it is there that our story must begin.
-The magic lantern—which was not unlike the slide projector that we were all familiar with until relatively recently—has existed in one form or another for a surprisingly long time.
+The magic lantern, which was not unlike the slide projector that we were all familiar with until relatively recently, has existed in one form or another for a surprisingly long time.
 First prize for its invention is generally awarded to the great seventeenth-century Dutch physicist Christiaan Huygens, but the concept of image projection had already been proposed by, amongst others, Leonardo da Vinci.

 The magic lantern was in essence a device for shining light through a painted slide, which was in most cases a glass plate.
 The image was then projected through a focusing lens on to a screen.
 In Huygens’s day the light source would have been a candle or an oil lamp.
 In later times a more powerful light was produced by the Argand lamp and the limelight lamp, and later still by the electric arc lamp, and then of course by the electric bulb that is still in use today.

 The slides were originally painted by hand, although this painstaking method was later superseded by the use of decalcomania transfers, and then in due course by photographic techniques.
-A single slide—which was a strip of glass—might have several images on it.
+A single slide, which was a strip of glass, might have several images on it.
 And if adapted to allow the projected images to fade into one another, the lantern produced the dissolving views that so delighted the boys in Mr Sansom’s audience.

 My search for illustrations produced interesting results.
 There was little difficulty in finding technical cutaways of the internal working of the magic lantern, which, like the lanterns themselves, are often very beautiful.
 Similarly the use of lanterns in scientific demonstrations or theatrical entertainments is generously covered.
 Less so, however, the sort of entertainment put on by the mysterious Mr Sansom, with an audience sitting not in a comfortable lecture hall but in a meeting place for the poorer classes.

 The first — a magic lantern show in full swing — can be dated to the late 1860s.
 Although rather crudely drawn, it has considerable charm.
 The setting is the East End of London, and the scene is a Christmas treat for the children of poor families.
 Their pleasure at the projected picture is seen clearly in their expressions and pointing hands.
 The adults are enjoying themselves as much as the children.
-If only I could claim that the projectionist, crouched over his lantern, is Mr Samson.
+If only I could claim that the projectionist, crouched over his lantern, is Mr Sansom.
 He is not, but he is worth a word or two, and I will return to him later.

 Goodness only knows what the story on the screen was.
 Quite possibly the picture of the two stooping figures had an element of animation, an effect created by means of fixed and moving slides.
 Rather more is known about the screen story in the second image, which was published in The Graphic twenty years later in 1889.
 The audience is again children and their families, and again their excitement is palpable.
 A girl is sitting on her father’s shoulder for a better view, pointing at the screen.
 Rats are seen to leap up towards a man in a nightcap, who in snoring obligingly opens his mouth wide.
 The story was evidently popular, and slides of men swallowing rats survive.